Thermochron

 Thermochron.MCMCMethod

-MCMC(chrons::Vector{<:Chronometer}, model::NamedTuple, npoints::Int, path.agepoints::Vector, path.Tpoints::Vector, constraint::Constraint, boundary::Boundary, [detail::DetailInterval])
+MCMC(chrons::AbstractVector{<:Chronometer}, params::NamedTuple, npoints::Int, path.agepoints::Vector, path.Tpoints::Vector, constraint::Constraint, boundary::Boundary, [detail::DetailInterval];

-Markov chain Monte Carlo time-Temperature inversion of the thermochronometric chrons specified as a vector chrons of Chronometer objects (ZirconHe, ApatiteHe, ApatiteFT, etc.) and model parameters specified by the named tuple model, with variable diffusion kinetics.
+Markov chain Monte Carlo time-Temperature inversion of the thermochronometric chrons specified as a vector chrons of Chronometer objects (ZirconHe, ApatiteHe, ApatiteFT, etc.) and model parameters specified by the named tuple params, with variable diffusion kinetics.

 Returns a TTResult object containing posterior time-temperature paths,